-Continuity Equation Candidates: Linear Regression Model
+Continuity Equations: Linear Regression Model

 In the linear regression model we specify the lagged values of daily aggregates of transaction item quantity in the order process and the receive process as two independent variables respectively, and the voucher payment quantity aggregate as the dependent variable.
-Again, we use the mode value of lags in individual transactions as estimates for the lags in the model (i.e. 2 day lag between the ordering and voucher payment processes, and 1 day lag between the receiving and voucher payment processes).
-No intercept is used in our model because we can not find any valid meaning for the intercept.
+Again, we use the mode values of lags in individual transactions as estimates for the lags in the model (i.e. 2 day lag between the ordering and voucher payment processes, and 1 day lag between the receiving and voucher payment processes).
+No intercept is used in our model because all the voucher payments are processed for delivered orders.
 Our OLS linear regression model is expressed as follows:

-vouchert = $$a^ order{t-2} + b^ receive{t-1} + \varepsilon$$
+vouchert = $$aorder{t-2} + breceive{t-1} + \varepsilon$$